Electric Blues Club Float|

 Also on Crown Street will be numerous stalls selling all sorts of things plus community groups providing information and advice.

 Woodlands Park will, as last year, be devoted to food stalls selling a range of cuisines and families, with a large number of children's games and activities being provided.

 We welcome all entertainers especially local ones to accompany the processions and perform for our visitors in Crown Street and Woodlands Park.
 However, with our tiny budget, we can promise only exposure and thanks!

-If you want to perform at the carnival, send a tape (audio or video) to:
+If you want to perform at the carnival, get in touch with the organisers for details.

 Subscribe to our Free Monthly Newsletter

 Fairground Association of Great Britain UK leading club for funfair enthusiasts.